A few days ago I mentioned on FB that I had an announcement to make.

 Today, I have a little treat (at least, I hope you think so).
 From YA Contemporary Fantasy about a 14 year old albino girl who's really a unicorn:

-I picked up the card on the table closest to the door and saw the name, Justin Adams.
+and saw the name, Justin Adams.
 The one next to his was Chris Avery.

 Assigned seats.
 Great.